Looking at Pain From Different "Levels"

 Pain can be a complex phenomenon, meaning that many different factors might contribute to pain, and that these factors can be interwoven in a way that makes it very hard to separate one from the other, either for purposes of explaining pain or intervening to treat it in some way.

-One of those concepts is that complex systems are often nested.
+One of these concepts is that complex systems are often nested.
 That means the system as a whole is composed of smaller subsystems, which are also composed of smaller subsystems and so forth.

 For example, people are made up of organ systems (like the nervous system or musculoskeletal system), which are in turn composed of organs (like the brain and spinal cord, muscles and tendons), which are composed of cells (like nerve cells and muscle cells) and so forth.
 Further, people are parts of larger systems like families and communities and economies.

-The reason this is interesting from a practical perspective is that each nested system provides a different level from which we can attempt to explain and treat pain.
+This is interesting because each nested system provides a different level from which we can attempt to explain and treat pain.

 Here’s a diagram to illustrate: